-We are pleased to announce that the Polytechnic Institute of New York, in conjunction with City University of New York, has received a $5 million grant from New York State Energy Research and Development Authority (NYSERDA) to form one of three Proof of Concept Centers (POCC) in the state.
+We are pleased to announce that Tandon School of Engineering, in conjunction with City University of New York, has received a $5 million grant from New York State Energy Research and Development Authority (NYSERDA) to form one of three Proof of Concept Centers (POCC) in the state.
 A second award was made to the team of Columbia University with Brookhaven National Laboratory, Stony Brook University, and Cornell University’s NYC Tech.
 The third award was made to High Tech Rochester Inc. Each of the three awards is for $5 million and will be funded over 5 years.

 Per the press release: "These centers will take innovation to the next stage, by connecting inventors and scientists with business mentors and potential investors,” said Francis J. Murray Jr., President and CEO, NYSERDA.
 “Under Governor Cuomo’s leadership, these centers will help turn good clean-energy ideas into cleantech companies ready to advance toward commercialization, which will in turn provide economic development and investment in New York’s cleantech industry.”